AxelSeanCP/expense-tracker-android/README.md

 1. modularize the main activity into 4 parts (view expenses and delete or editing, input expenses, export or import data, data summarization)
 2. split the input based on the current month and date. allow option to change month or date.
 3. summarize expenses based on the month, export and import should implement the same feature
+4. add alert when successfully add expenses

+> note: when debugging uninstall the app as well to ensure the database is deleted.